hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Which did the hearers both instruct and please.
 >
-> But is composed of Tom and Jerry flash,
+> But is composed of Tom and Jerry[^130] flash,
 >
 > For wit they substitute low balderdash.

->
+[^130]: "Tom, Jerry, Logic, and Bobs" characters in "Life in London", who abound in slang phrases.

 > Their technic slang is, "Well, how goes the shop?"
 >
 > Not "How goes business; but how goes the hop?"
 >
 > Bel.
 I could name four professors, who for slang,
 >
-> Would outdo "Logic", – "Bob", or "Mother Bang",
+> Would outdo "Logic", – "Bob", or "Mother Bang"[^131],

->
+[^131]: "Mother Bang."
+The keeper of a house of a certain description.

 > They think, if they some broken French can gabble,
 >
 > And scrape a kit, they'll pass off with the rabble,